|

 CHAPTER V

-Trademark Protection under Civil Law |
+Trademark Protection under Civil Law

 Passing - off actions

-Unlike India and England,
+Unlike India and England, Myanmar has no Trademark Act and

-Myanmar has no Trademark Act and as a result an action for
+as a result an action for infringement of a trademark was

-before 1968.
-Until 1968, what was maintainable in civil law
+unknown to this Country before 1968.
+Until 1968, what was

-was only an action for" passing-off" which is an old common
+passing-off" which is an old common law remedy.

-In 1939 the late High
+1939 the late High Court of Rangoon had in

-Court of Rangoon had in Gaw Kan Lye v.
-Saw Kyone Saing 2
+Gaw Kan Lye v.
+Saw Kyone Saing 2 clearly held that

-the courts entertained passing-off suits.This concept was
+entertained passing-off suits.This concept was accepted

-accepted and followed by the courts in Myanmar up to 1968.
+and followed by the courts in Myanmar up to 1968.

 Guiding principles applicable to cases of passing-off